JahnaviPonna/pulsefit-page/README.md

-# 💪 PulseFit – Fitness Center Website (Frontend Only)
+# 💪 PulseFit – Fitness Center Website

 This is the **frontend implementation** of a modern, mobile-responsive fitness center website designed with **HTML5**, **CSS3**, and **Tailwind CSS**, focusing on a clean UI/UX and ease of navigation for both users and trainers.